The Fancy Dress Party

 Chatter Goes To School

-Miss Pretende-Sterne was not pleased to see a chimpanzee sitting in Charlie’s place in the classroom.
+Miss Pretende-Sterne was not pleased to see a chimpanzee sitting in Sam’s place in the classroom.

-‘It’s Charlie,’ explained Abbie, who sat next to him.
+‘It’s Sam,’ explained Abbie, who sat next to him.
 ‘His chimpanzee-suit’s very real looking, isn’t it?’

 ‘Very real,’ frowned the teacher.
-‘But this is a school for children, Charlie, not chimpanzees.
+‘But this is a school for children, Sam, not chimpanzees.
 How do you think you’re going to write with paws instead of hands?’

 Chatter looked around the room.
 All the children were laughing.
 So, joining in the joke, he leaned across to Abbie and gave her a kiss on the cheek.
 He’d seen humans do that in the zoo.

 Abbie jumped in surprise.
-Charlie had never done that before.
+Sam had never done that before.

 Miss Pretend-Sterne was astonished.
-‘Charlie, I think you’ve been watching too much television.
+‘Sam, I think you’ve been watching too much television.
 That’s against the school rules.
 No kissing in class.’

 Chatter stuck a crayon in his ear.
 Humans and their jabber-jabber!
 He’d heard more sense in the camels’ enclosure, and everyone knew camels had coconuts for brains.